2013 Success Story

 Graduates of our Health Care Assistant Certificate Program are prepared to work in Extended and Intermediate Care Facilities, Home Support Agencies, Adult Day Care Centers, and Assisted Living residences.
 While the majority of program graduates provide care for seniors, our program prepares you to care for adults with a wide variety of chronic health conditions.

-To meet the needs of our aging population, health regions across BC are opening thousands of new residential and assisted living units; the staffing needs for Health Care Assistants have never been greater.
+To meet the needs of our aging population, health regions across BC are opening thousands of new residential and assisted living units; the staffing needs for health care professionals have never been greater.
 This is an excellent time to consider training and employment in this rewarding field as opportunities abound!

-The Stenberg College Health Care Assistant Program meets and exceeds the Provincial Health Care Assistant Curriculum (2008) with well over a hundred additional program hours.
+The Stenberg College Health Care Assistant Program meets and exceeds the provincial curriculum (2008) with well over a hundred additional program hours.
 Allowing students more in-depth instruction in the areas of dementia care, palliative care and medication management.
 Additional clinical hours and simulation labs support students to perfect their skills.

 Here's more information about this important career choice...